matter-labs/zksync-lite-docs/docs/dev/accounts.md

 ## Wallet

 `Wallet` object is used to interact with the zkSync network.
 The wallet has an ethereum address associated with it and user that owns this ethereum account owns a corresponding zkSync account.
 By ownership of ethereum account we mean ability to send ethereum transactions and optionally ability to sign messages.

 Wallet has nonce associated with it and it is used to prevent transaction replay.
 Only transaction with the nonce that is equal to the current nonce of the wallet can be executed.

-To create transactions in the zkSync network wallet must have zkSync key pair associated with it. zkSync keys are handled by [Signer](#signer) object and can be created using different methods, the most convenient way is to create these keys by deriving them from ethereum signature of the specific message, this method is used by default if user does not provide `Signer` created using some other method.
+To create transactions in the zkSync network wallet must have zkSync key pair associated with it. zkSync keys are handled by [Signer] object and can be created using different methods, the most convenient way is to create these keys by deriving them from ethereum signature of the specific message, this method is used by default if user does not provide `Signer` created using some other method.

-For zkSync keys to be valid user should register them once in the zkSync network using [set signing key transaction](#changing-account-public-key).
-For ethereum wallets that do not support message signing [additional ethereum transaction](#authorize-new-public-key-using-ethereum-transaction) is required. zkSync keys can be changed at any time.
+For zkSync keys to be valid user should register them once in the zkSync network using [set signing key transaction].
+For ethereum wallets that do not support message signing [additional ethereum transaction] is required. zkSync keys can be changed at any time.

-Transactions such as [Transfer](#transfer-in-the-zksync) and [Withdraw](#withdraw-token-from-the-zksync) are additionally signed using ethereum account of the wallet, this signature is used for additional security in case zkSync keys of the wallet are compromised.
+Transactions such as [Transfer] and [Withdraw] are additionally signed using ethereum account of the wallet, this signature is used for additional security in case zkSync keys of the wallet are compromised.
 User is asked to sign readable representation of the transaction and signature check is performed when transaction is submitted to the zkSync.

+[signer]: #signer
+[set signing key transaction]: #changing-account-public-key
+[additional ethereum transaction]: #authorize-new-public-key-using-ethereum-transaction
+[transfer]: #transfer-in-the-zksync
+[withdraw]: #withdraw-token-from-the-zksync

 ### Creating wallet from ETH signer